felangel/bloc/packages/flutter_bloc/README.md

 );
 ```

 In some cases, `BlocProvider` can be used to provide an existing bloc to a new portion of the widget tree.
 This will be most commonly used when an existing `bloc` needs to be made available to a new route.
-In this case, `BlocProvider` will not automatically dispose the bloc since it did not create it.
+In this case, `BlocProvider` will not automatically close the bloc since it did not create it.

 ```dart
 BlocProvider.value(